mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

 ===============

 ..
 Note::
-    The node extension mechanism is an advanced topic, so you can skip this section.
+    The node extension mechanism is an advanced topic, so you might want to skip this section at first.
+The examples here partly use the ``parallel`` and ``hinet`` packages, which are explained later in the tutorial.

 The node extension mechanism makes it possible to dynamically add methods or class attributes for specific features to node classes (e.g. for